 Tinyhood splits out the postpartum care from the childbirth care.
 I think that is too bad since I think understanding what life will look like postpartum can be one of the most important things you can do for yourself (and I think it would be easy to miss it if it was a separate class).

 The Online Prenatal Class for Couples has two lessons on your postpartum life and what you can do to be more comfortable and happy after your baby.
-And it comes with unlimited access in case you need to watch them after you come home from the hospital.
+And it comes a full year of access in case you need to watch them after you come home from the hospital.

 Baby Care Classes